FREE Case Review (866) 588-0600

 Erb’s Palsy Medical Malpractice Claim

 Cerebral palsy is the result of a nerve injury.
-All the arm’s nerves are connected to a group of nerves near the neck which is called the brachial plexus.
+All the arm’s nerves are connected to a group of nerves near the neck called the brachial plexus.
 The brachial plexus nerves are responsible for feeling and motion in the hand, fingers, and arm.

 According to medical malpractice state laws, common causes of cerebral palsy in infants include: